 Have you ever considered how much time your employees spend in meetings and presentations?
 The answer could surprise you.
 An American survey showed people in middle management spend roughly 35 percent of their time in meetings.
 For upper management, it’s 50 percent!
 And many people consider that time to be wasted.
-In fact, executives consider more than 67 percent of meetings to be unnecessary.
+In fact, executives consider more than 67 percent of meetings to be unnecessary, according to the same source.
 This leads to a disengaged audience as workers spend their time checking email and doing other work instead of participating.

 How do you get them to tune in to your message?
 Think outside the box.
 Nix the PowerPoint® and try something new.
 Grab their attention using these creative presentation ideas.
 For a memorable touch, bring along presentation giveaways to use as props.

 More than 69 percent of people prefer to watch a video while learning something new.
 Create 60-second videos and stagger them throughout your presentation to keep their attention.
 Use the videos to lead your discussion but don’t rely on them for the entire presentation.
 Too much video can also result in viewer disengagement.
 After your presentation, give attendees a USB drive loaded with the videos you shared.
 That way, they can reference them later or even share them with others.

 Props can bring life to a metaphor, help with role playing or even highlight a new product.
 Not only do props add realism to whatever you’re sharing, they also can be passed around to help build enthusiasm.
 Bring along presentation giveaways that double as props to enhance your message.
 For example, if you’re discussing health and wellness, hand out stress balls or water bottles that illustrate your point and serve as a giveaway.